 Not only this; unclear laws are complex for businesses to follow, meaning you can be caught out for accidental misuse easily – maybe even fined.

-In this sense, the GDPR is a model student for data protection.
-It's the simpler narrative, and it's very likely to go global.
+Due to its simplicity, the GDPR is a model student for data protection.
+It's the simpler narrative, and it's very likely to eventually go global.
 So, any future-driven company that's not in the EU should be looking to comply anyway.

-6. The really good news: new regulations help your digital marketing strategy
+6. The really good news: the GDPR regulations have proven to be beneficial for digital marketing

 If you use marketing automation tools, many are working towards being pre-configured with data protection standards, so you'll probably just need to tweak a few settings to get your digital marketing under control.